coreos/etcd-operator/README.md

 etcd-cluster-backup-tool-e9gkv   1/1       Running   0          22m
 ```

-Note that there might be race that it falls to member recovery because of delay in deleting the second pod.
+Note: Sometimes member recovery can fail because of a race caused by a delay in pod deletion.
+The process will be retried in this event.

-## Try upgrade etcd cluster
+## Upgrade an etcd cluster

-Cleanup any existing etcd cluster but keeps etcd controller running.
+Clean up any existing etcd cluster, but keep the etcd controller running.

-Have following yaml file ready:
+Have the following yaml file ready:

 ```
 $ cat 3.0-etcd-cluster.yaml
 apiVersion: "coreos.com/v1"